codetomdev/twitter-bio-generator/README.md

 COMMIT;<br><br>

-The generator..(a randon select on a database)
+The script generator..(a randon select on a database)

         <?php
                 $servername = "localhost";